LEARNAcademy/syllabus/react/functional-props.md

 ### Passing Information "Up the River"

-In React, each component should only be responsible for its own data and behavior.
-However, often a component's data and behaviors rely on information from other components.
+In React, the principle of separation of concerns says that each component should only be responsible for its own functionality.
+However, some components rely on information from other components in order to function properly.
+In order to create a complex application, components must be able to communicate.

-We can pass information in the form of data and behavior to another components which then gets referenced as props.
+We already know we can pass information (both data and behavior) from one component to another through the props pipeline.
 Props are great, but they are limited in their functionality.
 Props can only be passed in one direction.
 This is analogous to a river.
-Rivers only flow from higher elevation to lower elevation, and props can only be passed "down the river" to nested components.
+Rivers only flow from higher elevation to lower elevation, and props can only be passed "down the river" from the main component to a nested component.

 React has a one way flow of information through the component invocation.
-So what happens when the component receiving props needs to send information back to the parent component?
+So what happens when the component receiving props needs to send information back to the main component?
 Since props only get passed in one direction, there is no direct way in React to send information back "up the river."
 Fortunately, there is a programmatic solution!

 As we know, functions are pretty handy.
 Functions can be created in one place and called in another place.
 Functions can also take in information in the form of an argument.
-Knowing this, we can utilize the power of functions as **functional props** to pass information "up the river" from a nested component to a parent component.
+Knowing this, we can utilize the power of functions as **functional props** to pass information "up the river" from a nested component back to the main component.

 ### Movie Tracker Example